Botswana ~ Ride Botswana ~ Kalahari Safaris

 Later in the year, when the water has gone, the moon-like eerie emptiness of the salt flats, stretching as far as the eye can see, is other-worldly.
 For riders, one delight is the going - mile upon mile of firm sand - but the thing that really strikes when you ride here, is the incredible feeling of space and solitude; of peace, isolation and nature's timelessness that is hard to describe.

-Who does it suit Intermediate riders and above who will love the excellent going (although safaris can be adapted for less experienced riders) and anyone keen to see a different side of Botswana.
-We hear a lot about its wetland delta; the kalahari is its charismatic other half.
-If you have more time, you can enjoy the best of both and add a riding safari in the Okavango Delta (Desert & Delta Safari).
+Who does it suit Riding is for intermediate riders and above who will love the excellent going (although safaris can be adapted for less experienced riders) and anyone keen to see a different side of Botswana.
+We hear a lot about its wetland delta; the Kalahari is its charismatic other half.
+If you have more time, enjoy the 'best of both' by combining a few days riding in the Okavango Delta with a few days in the Kalahari (Delta & Delta Safari).

-Why we love it The Kalahari is unlike anywhere else in Africa and a horse gives absolute freedom to explore it.
+Why we love it The Kalahari's Magadikgadi saltpans are unlike anywhere else in Africa and a horse gives you absolute freedom to explore.
 We love the combination of camps:- the comfort of Camp Kalahari (and the style of San Camp or Jacks Camp should you be so lucky) contrasting with the 'out there' experience of sleeping in a simple desert 'fly' camp.
-A Desert & Delta safari is the way to begin to understand Botswana's contrasting environments.
+A Delta & Desert safari is the way to begin to understand Botswana's contrasting environments.

 Booking Request Downlod the PDF Image Gallery Testimonials